TheChymera/chymeric_tutorials/source/_posts/2014-02-03-cheat-sheet.markdown

 $ rsync --filter '- */.*' -e "/usr/bin/ssh" --bwlimit=2000 -av DIR user@server.domain.com:your/remote/path/
 {% endcodeblock %}

+## Mass copy files without overwriting
+Sometimes you want to copy all files in one (large) directory to another - which already contains some of these files.
+Usually using a file manager of ```cp``` (whithout arguments) for such a task can prove quite tedious.
+Here is an variant using ```rsync``` (recommended):
+{% codeblock  lang:console %}
+$ rsync -tr /copy/from/here/* /copy/to/here/
+{% endcodeblock %}
+And alternative using the ```--no-clobber``` argument for ```cp```:
+{% codeblock  lang:console %}
+$ cp -n /copy/from/here/* /copy/to/here/
+{% endcodeblock %}

 ## Download flash videos under Linux

 #### 1) Youtube-dl

 [Youtube-dl](http://rg3.github.io/youtube-dl/index.html) is a FOSS python script which allows you to download flash videos from not only YouTube, but [over 150 websites](http://rg3.github.io/youtube-dl/supportedsites.html).
-You can download it directly [from the official website](http://rg3.github.io/youtube-dl/download.html) or through your package manager of choice (it is featured on portage and many others).
+You can download it directly [from the official website](http://rg3.github.io/youtube-dl/download.html) or through your package manager of choice (it is provided by portage and many others).

 In case you foresee running into DRM restrictions, you may also want to get [RTMPDump](http://rtmpdump.mplayerhq.hu/).
-Youtube-dl calls on RTMPDump automatically if it encounters Adobe's proprietary RTMP protocol and the software is installed.
+Youtube-dl calls RTMPDump automatically if it encounters Adobe's proprietary RTMP protocol and the software is installed.

 #### 2) Chrome and wget